Arnau-Mas/Pokemon-Game/README.md

-Own project to practice with React
+Own project to practice with React using the Pokemon API https://pokeapi.co/